polyseam/cndi/README.md

 }
 ```

+### cluster

-The last aspect of configuration is related to the Kubernetes cluster we are
+The next aspect of configuration is related to the Kubernetes cluster we are
 going to be deploying, but don't worry, we'll make it easy!

 ```jsonc